About the City Council

 The City Council's primary responsibility is to make decisions regarding the present and future of the City of Holland.
 The matters handled by the City Council include approving of specific building projects, deciding on claims against the City, and making changes to ordinance codes.
-One of the most important task each year for Council is approving the annual city budget.
+One of the most important tasks each year for Council is approving the annual city budget.

 The City Council and the Mayor appoint the City Manager.
 The City Manager is responsible for all management functions of the City, including preparation of the budget, delivery of services, hiring of personnel, and implementation of capital projects.
 The City Manager reports to City Council with issues and decisions needing attention, which are brought to him by city staff.
 Council studies the pertinent information, discusses the matter at hand, and then votes.